geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And powers superior trembling at our frown; j

-Can love's bright star, or friendship's milder ray, Vie with the splendour wealth and power display ?
+Can love's bright star, or friendship's milder ray, Vie with the splendour wealth and power display?
 Come, mourn no more — we lift our heads on high, Examples great of female constancy,
 Resolved in danger's sternest hour to prove